 - Attendance

 - Achievement Record (academic or otherwise)

 - Behaviour

 - Homework

 - Involvement in Extra Curricular Activities

 - Special Needs (if any)

 - Social and Emotional Needs (if any)

-- Development needs (short and long term development of skills, knowledge or subject areas and experiences); and
+- Development needs (short- and long-term development of skills, knowledge or subject areas and experiences); and

 - Long term plans and aspirations (targets including progress, career plans and aspirations.

 - Targets related to the above information

 - Child views.

-It is vital that the LAC is aware of information being recorded, in what circumstances and who will have access to it.
+It is vital that the looked after child is aware of information being recorded, in what circumstances and who will have access to it.
 How this will be shared with them will depend on their age and level of understanding.